How exactly do you say green in Italian?

 Verdino

 Verdino is the diminutive form of verde (the -ino suffix in Italian makes things smaller).
-It’s used to mean a desaturated shade of green, which you can also translate as verde chiaro, literally “light green”.
+It’s used to describe a desaturated shade of green, which can also be translated as verde chiaro, literally “light green”.

 Verdino